navp4l/articles-api/README.md

 * GET /tags/{tagName}/{date} - Get tag related information for the date provided

 ## Solution Outline

 ### Application Design

-This application is designed as a simple application that exposes REST endpoints to be consumed by clients,
+This application is designed as a simple application that exposes REST endpoints to be consumed by clients.
+The application mostly uses standard packages from the Go library with the exception of the *gorilla/mux* package which was used for the purposes of routing.
+Data validation on incoming url parameters are placed at the router level with the help of regex patterns.

+Since the application is a simple REST service API, its designed and implemented as a monolith layered application.
+The separation of layers is based on responsibility of each layer - controller, router, app etc. This ensures a logic separation of application functionality / logic across the multiple packages and proves easier to read and maintain.

+A single integration test file server_test.go has been created which tests the entire API end to end with a working database.
+I believe this closely mimics the proposed production state of the application and adds more value to ensuring stability of the application.

 ![Application Design](img/appDesign.png)